annahjones/Clinic-Booking-System/README.md

 - Appointment bookings
 - Medical records (diagnosis & prescriptions)

-It follows a relational structure with clearly defined relationships (1-to-1, 1-to-many) and includes constraints such as primary keys, foreign keys, NOT NULL, and UNIQUE fields.
+It follows a relational structure with clearly defined relationships and includes constraints such as primary keys, foreign keys, NOT NULL, and UNIQUE fields.

-The sample data uses realistic Kenyan names to reflect a local healthcare setup.

----

 ## ⚙️ How to Run / Set Up the Project